whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 * [ ] Handle read only Tales ([#406](https://github.com/whole-tale/dashboard/pull/406))
 1. Login to the WholeTale Dashboard
-2. Launch a Tale that does not allow you read access
-3. Navigate to Run > Files
-4. You should see that Tale Workspaces has been greyed out, disallowing reads
+2. You should see that Tale Workspaces has been greyed out, disallowing reads
-5. Launch a Tale that allows you to read, but not write
+3. Launch a Tale that allows you to read, but not write
-6. Navigate to Run > Files > Tale Workspaces
+4. Navigate to Run > Files > Tale Workspaces
   1.You should see the Tale's Workspace folders/files are listed here
+  1. You should see that (+) has been greyed out, disallowing writes
+5. Navigate to Run > Files > External Data
+  1.You should see the Tale's External Datasets are listed here
   1. You should see that (+) has been greyed out, disallowing writes